NomicFoundation/hardhat/docs/tutorial/3-config/README.md

   Quit
 ```

+Let's go through the two main concepts before we start using this file.

 ## Tasks
 Every time you're running **Buidler** from the CLI you're running a task.
 E.g. `npx buidler compile` is running the `compile` task.
 To see the currently available tasks in your project, run `npx buidler`.
 Feel free to explore any task by running `npx buidler help [task]`.

 ::: tip
-You can create tasks by defining them inside`buidler.config.js`.
-For some ideas, you could create a task to reset the state of a development environment, interact with your contracts or package your project.
+You can create your own tasks.
+Check out the [Creating a task](/guides/create-task.md) guide.
 :::

 ## Plugins
 The bulk of **Buidler's** functionality comes from plugins, which as a developer you're free to choose the ones you want to use. **Buidler** is unopinionated in terms of what tools you end up using, but it does come with some built-in defaults.
 All of which can be overriden.

-For this tutorial, we are going to install two plugins (ether.js and Waffle) and some needed libraries.
-We will explain their functionality later, for now install them by running:
+For this tutorial we are going to use the Ethers.js and Waffle plugins.
+They'll allow you to interact with Ethereum and to test your contracts.
+We'll explain how they're used later on.
+To install them, in your project directory run:

 ```
 npm install --save-dev @nomiclabs/buidler-ethers ethers @nomiclabs/buidler-waffle ethereum-waffle chai
 ```

-Add the following statement to your `buidler.config.js`:
+Add the highlighted line to your `buidler.config.js` so that it looks like this:

 ```js {1}
 usePlugin("@nomiclabs/buidler-waffle");